spectrocloud/librarium/content/docs/04-clusters/2-brownfield-clusters.md

 6. Choose from the **Cloud Type** list where the cluster is currently deployed.

    **Note**: If you are importing a Generic cluster, there is an option to provide the proxy/non-proxy information, if applicable.
-This is optional.

 7. Select **Import mode** by choosing the permissions level and clicking the **Create & Open Cluster Instance** button.